 - Students wishing to do a rural rotation outside of the McGill system must indicate their intent on the on-line choice form, which will be returned to the Department of Family Medicine.

 - McGill urban and rural sites will be assigned by mid-May.
 The schedule will be sent by email to the class by the Faculty of Medicine.

 - Furthermore, all students applying for special rotations must also submit a proposal for a special Family Medicine Clerkship form (available online at the Family Medicine website) respecting the appropriate deadlines.
-Students will be informed whether or not their special rotation has been approved within 10 days of the deadline for their group.
+Students will be informed whether or not their special rotation has been approved.

 NOTE: Students that have selected a McGill rural rotation cannot make any switches to a non-McGill special rotation.